 Schools have additional "school raised funds" through their own fundraisers and this is covered through ASD-S Policy 154.
 The Admin Services Clerks in each Centre complete a review of these funds every one to two years by doing a random audit of payments.
 The bank statements are reviewed at the school, however the bank reconciliations are sent to the Admin Services Clerks.
-We recently had a financial situation requiring involvement of the bank and police when something was picked up in the review of the bank reconciliation.
 From time to time the Controller's Office will do a random audit of school raised funds or of the use of purchase cards.
 We have not had any serious issues identified.